-As our artists paint, build sculpture, mold clay, or work with textiles, their skills of observation and project management improve.
+As NIAD studio artists paint, build sculpture, mold clay, or work with textiles, their skills of observation and project management improve.
 As they explore and express their creativity, exhibit work in contemporary galleries, participate in the community, and earn money from selling art, their feelings of independence and self-esteem increase.

 Each piece of NIAD art is an original work of contemporary art that tells an individual story from the perspective of an artist with disabilities.